 The Untold Truth Of Adam And Eve

-You don't need to attend church to know the basic story of Adam and Eve.
-The Jewish and Christian creation story is ubiquitous.
+You don't need to attend church to know the basic story of Adam and Eve, as the Jewish and Christian creation story is ubiquitous.
 In the beginning, God has a creative frenzy, culminating in Adam.
 Adam gets lonely, so God makes him a partner, Eve, out of one of his ribs.
 Everything is great until a talking snake comes along and tells Eve to eat an apple, even though God specifically said not to.
 She does, then makes Adam do it.
 They realize they are naked and add some strategically placed leaves that will be very convenient to blushing artists throughout history who don't want to show genitals.
 God figures out what they did and they get in trouble.
 Thrown out of the Garden of Eden, they have to live in the crappy regular world, and we've all been punished for what they did since.

 But is that the whole story of Adam and Eve?
 Is it even what the Bible actually says?
 Not even close.